BABI YAR TODAY: TOPOGRAPHY OF TERROR

 The very next day, September 30 each of the remaining inmates of the initial 300-330 workers was shot on the spot of their recent work.
 As regards the exact locations for cremation during ‘Aktion 1005’ in August-September 1943, already at the end of the year the committee of investigation would document the remnants of the open cremators, dugouts for the inmates and human remains including a considerable amount of ashes with bone remains: all within the upper spurs of the Babi yar.
-Summing up the documented shreds of evidence, the major works of the ‘Aktion 1005’ operation was conducted within an area of the Babi yar ravine between modern Melnikova, Dorogozhyzka, Oranzhereyna (did not exist in 1941-1943) and Olena Teliha streets, on spots of the main shootings back in 1941.
+Summing up the documented shreds of evidence, the major works of the ‘Aktion 1005’ operation was conducted within an area of the Babi yar ravine between modern Melnikova, Dorogozhyzka, Oranzhereyna (which did not exist in 1941-1943) and Olena Teliha streets, on spots of the main shootings back in 1941.

 UNMASKING THE TERROR: INVESTIGATION

 The advancing troops of the Red Army liberated Kyiv as early as November 6, 1943, thus drawing the space of twenty-six months of the German occupation.
 On a large, the capital of Ukraine avoided turning into ruins, yet as many as 180 000 people as of Apr.
 930 000 in 1941 were still within the city limits.
 As soon as the city was free once again, a group of Soviet officers and military correspondents drove up to a ravine of Babi Yar to prove or shake out the spreading rumors of mass killings, which had already proliferated outside Kyiv and even Ukraine.
 This first group of military men revealed human remains, clothes, and burned relics of the cremation: all evidence would be filed in documents and military communique.